MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/one-voucher-new.md

 ### The future of One voucher
 Because of the issues that can occur when One voucher is used, the following options are being explored:
- - New features will continue to be introduced if there is a better way to accomplish the business scenario.
+ - New features will continue to be introduced if there's a better way to accomplish the business scenario.
 For example, on Dynamics 365 Finance version 10.0.32, a new feature was introduced that allow payments to be entered as separate vouchers, but still update the bank account in summary.
-As features are added, they are documented in the Alternative columns above for each business scenario.
+As features are added, they're documented in the Alternative columns above for each business scenario.
  - Some transactions may continue to be entered through the journal, within one voucher, but additional data could be tracked to correctly identify transactional details.
  - Another option may be a combination of new features while still entering transactions for the business scenarios within the journal using a single voucher.